vibha-09/ransomware-detection/README.md

 ---

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any new features or bug fixes.

 ---

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License

 ---